texfaq/texfaq.github.io/FAQ-multind.md

 the figure number where their work is shown).

-Using [`index`](https://ctan.org/pkg/index), to create an author index together with a ''normal'' index, one would start with preamble commands:
+Using [`index`](https://ctan.org/pkg/index), to create an author index together with a "normal" index, one would start with preamble commands:
 ```latex
 \usepackage{index}
 \makeindex
 \newindex{aut}{adx}{and}{Name Index}
 ```
-which load the package, define a ''main'' (original-style) index, and then define an author index.
+which load the package, define a "main" (original-style) index, and then define an author index.
 Then, in the body of the document, we might find commands like:
 ```latex